Free US Shipping / International Flat Rates / Over $85 USD

 How to Play Cribbage: Rules of Play

 The length of the game of cribbage is just right, and it's just the right mix of strategy and luck to fit any mood.
-Here are the basics:
+We love it as a game for couples, it never gets boring!

 • King is high, Ace is low.
 Face card value is 10, Ace value is 1.

 • From his/her hand, each player selects two cards to discard to the "crib" (or, "kitty" if you prefer), and the four cards are placed face-down in front of the dealer.
-[For 3 or 4 players: discard 1 card to the crib.]
-The crib is a 2nd hand that the dealer gets to count at the end (this is why it's important that dealers take turns).
+The crib is a 2nd hand that the dealer gets to count at the end (this is why it's important that dealers take turns!).

-• The non-dealer cuts the deck, and the dealer turns up the card from the top of the lower portion of the cut deck.
-This is called the "starter".
-If the turned up card is a Jack, the dealer scores 2 points.
+• The next player clockwise (the non-dealer) cuts the deck, and the dealer turns up the card from the top of the lower portion of the cut deck.
+This is called the Starter

 Phase I: Counting

-o The dealer then lays down a card, and announces the total value of the two cards together ("15").
+• The next player then lays down a card (let's say, a 5), and announces the total value of the two cards together ("15").
+(That player then scores two points for making a 15).

-o After reaching 31 or "Go", the count begins again from zero until all the players' cards are played.
+• After reaching 31 or "Go", play continues in clockwise order with a fresh count from zero, until all the players' cards are played.

 • A total of 15: 2 points